From our Family Shareholders

 Most of our canned tuna is produced using skipjack tuna.
 The skipjack tuna used by our brands is caught in the Pacific Ocean, in areas assessed by WCPFC as not overfished, but they could come from any other fishing area where skipjack tuna resources are healthy (not overfished) as assessed by RFMOs.

-In the yearly period 2019/2020, 100% of the skipjack tuna was sourced in line with this sustainability specification.
-This achievement is in line with the previous period 2017/2018.
+In the year 2021 , 100% of our skipjack tuna was sources in line with this sustainability specification.

 DAP uses yellowfin tuna for canned tuna in oil or in water.
 In some parts of the world, yellowfin tuna is overfished.
 Our requirement is that yellowfin tuna for our brands is fished from the Western Pacific, which is assessed as not overfished by the WCPFC.

-In the yearly period 2019/2020, 100% of the yellowfin tuna was sourced in line with this sustainability specification.
+In the yearly period 2021 , 100% of our yellowfin tuna was sourced in line with this sustainability specification.

-As we had to face the fact that we may regularly experience several months without any supply from the Western Pacific, the only solution to further improve this sustainability ratio on yellowfin was to reduce the importance of this species in our production.
+As we may regularly experience several months without any supply from the Western Pacific, the only solution to maintain this sustainability ratio on yellowfin is to reduce the importance of this species in our production.

-We therefore managed, in about 10% of our supplies, to replace yellowfin by lesser known species like Tonggol.
-In terms of sustainability balance, such a species presents both a benefit and a drawback.
-On the plus side, Tonggol is a coastal fish caught by local small-scale fishermen.
-It contributes to the local economy and it is not listed as an endangered species of tuna.
-On the down side, these local species of tuna are not used by the major industries as they are less straightforward to collect and to process, therefore there is no official monitoring for their biomass.
+We therefore managed, in about 40% of our supplies, to replace yellowfin by a lesser-known species called Tonggol.
+In terms of sustainability balance, such as species presents both a benefit and a drawback.
+On the plus side, Tonggol is a coastal fish caught by local small-scale fisheries.
+It contributes to the local economy, and it is not listed as an endangered species of tuna.
+On the downside, these local species of tuna are not used by the major industries as they are less straightforward to collect and to process, therefore there is no official monitoring for their biomass.
 During the period, 100% of Tonggol was caught in the Western Pacific.